vcokltfre/tutorial-v2/docs/tips/storage.md

 Because of this it's preferable to subclass the Bot/Client class and override the `start()` method.
 The start method is an async function called right at the start of the bot's lifecycle, which makes it the ideal place to do initial async setup such as connecting to a database, retrieving data from an API, or starting background tasks.

-Depending on yout bot's setup your code will likely look different, but if we wanted to do this with asyncpg in Disnake it might look like this:
+Depending on your bot's setup your code will likely look different, but if we wanted to do this with asyncpg in Disnake it might look like this:

 ```py
 from asyncpg import Pool, connect